 In addition to using an AVI file format player like Windows Media Player, you can use some Web-based services, such as Google Drive, to play AVI files stored on the servers.
 This further encourages cloud-based media storage.

 AVI file format structure is based on the Resource Interchange File Format (RIFF).
 This file format allocates all the information in a particular file into blocks or “chunks”.
 Each chunk can be tagged as AVI.
 The AVI file itself then is divided into parts.

-The structure of AVI files is very simple.
+The structure of the AVI files is very simple.
 These files consist of at least two mandatory parts; a header followed by chunks of information.
-The header contains metadata of the file, such as the file size, frame rates and similar characteristics, whereas chunks store actual audio and video information.
+The header contains metadata of the file, such as the file size, frame rates, and similar characteristics, whereas chunks store actual audio and video information.
 The header is identified with the “hdrl” tag, while the audio/visual information is identified with the “movi” tag.
-Different codecs associated with different compression schemes can encode or decode “movi” information.
+Different codecs associated with different AVI compression schemes can encode or decode “movi” information.

 Some media viewers will let you save AVI files in a different format.
 But in most cases, you have to use a designated file converter to switch to other types of video formats.
 Many converters are free, and some are based online.
-Generally, you simply select or upload the AVI file, select the desired file format, and then start the conversion by clicking “OK”, “Convert” or something similar.
+Generally, you simply select or upload the AVI file, select the desired AVI file format, and then start the conversion by clicking “OK”, “Convert” or something similar.
 If not working online, you normally choose where to save the converted file before converting.
 If working online, you choose the save location when you download the converted file.